VadimEst/CNC-Simulator-Docs/docs/user/functionality.md

 ---

 To understand the program and it's functionalities we recommend you to read this page with all functions and user interface elements described.
+The mill is divided into the mill itself and the spindle.
+The spindle is the drill head of the mill, which will cut the actual program.
+It has to be cooled.

 # User interface functions and window regions